Technigo/project-news-site/README.md

-# News Site

-First solo project at Technigo Boot Camp.
-Create a responsive site with box design, using flexbox or grid.

-## The problem

 Due to life I had a late start on the project.
 I tried to plan and think it through before coding, in order to minimize unnecessary work.
 I made a sketch, trying to understand how the different boxes would need to be built to work in mobile/tablet/screen.

 I rewatched technigo-videos and livesessions, and did research on both grid and flexbox (youtube, stackoverflow and w3schools) before starting.
 Grid felt simpler, but I didn't know how to do more advanced stuff with it so I went all in with flexbox.